 It has been a member of the European Union (EU) since 1986 when it was still known as the European Economic Community (EEC).
 It is a beautiful country with a unique, charming appeal.

 To successfully apply for ETIAS Europe, travelers will need to complete the online application form.
 They will need to meet the basic ETIAS requirements for Portugal and pay a fee using a credit or debit card.

-The online application for an ETIAS visa to Portugal will include a series of questions.
-Applicants will have to enter information such as their names, address, date or birth, and passport details. the approved ETIAS visa will be sent by email.
+The online application for an ETIAS to Portugal will include a series of questions.
+Applicants will have to enter information such as their names, address, date or birth, and passport details.
+The approved ETIAS will be sent by email.

-Applicants will need to be a passport holder of one of the eligible countries to apply for the ETIAS Portuguese tourist visa.
+Applicants will need to meet the general ETIAS requirements and to be a passport holder of one of the eligible countries to apply for the Portuguese ETIAS.
 The list of ETIAS-eligible countries currently stands at 60 countries though more may be added.